 If a visit is planned we will send a letter home with your child to ask for permission for your child to take part and for a contribution towards the cost.
 All contributions for educational visits are made using ParentPay.
 In years 5 and 6 there are residential visits.
 These visits can be paid for over time when your child enters KS2 so that small amounts can be paid off, making payment easier for you to manage.
 More details can be found in our Charging and Remissions policy on the school website.

 What extra-curricular activities are there at the school?

-The school offers a wide range of activities at lunchtimes and after school.
-These vary throughout the year but include
+The school offers a range of activities at lunchtimes and after school.
+It is understood that these clubs change throughout the year and this is not an exhaustive.